dcxSt/stephenfay/src/pages/writing/eddys-adventure.md

 "That's just the way he is, my dear," she said. "you and I get pangs of hunger if we don't eat, don't we?
 Old Gin gets colds instead of hunger."
 Eddy looked at his mother's knees as her words radiated into him from above.

 He continued rambling cheerfully, "I get hungry every day.
 Almost every day actually, some days I don't get hungry.
-Once I went the whole day without eating anything at all, until three, no! four o'clock." said Eddy.
-He looked up to see Ms. Fé's warm smile, which eclipsed the sun and filled him with boundless love.
+Once I went the whole day without eating anything at all, until three, no! four o'clock."
+Eddy looked up to see Ms. Fé's warm smile, which eclipsed the sun and filled him with boundless love.

-To compensate for his size, Eddy had to take two steps for every step she made.
+Eddy had to take two steps for every step she made to compensate for his size.
 He looked down at his little legs strutting beside this tremendous maternal presence.

 When they reached old Gin's, Eddy was given a treat as old Gin, and Ms. Fé sat down for a game of chess.
 He loved to watch them play chess even though he didn't understand the rules.
 There was something tremendously important about the game that captured his imagination.

 TBC...